 The California Consumer Privacy Act (CCPA) is a bill that was passed into law in June 2018 with the goal of enhancing privacy rights and consumer protection for residents of California.
-CCPA goes into effect on January 1, 2020.
+CCPA was declared effective from January 1, 2020.
 You can find the full text of the CCPA regulation here on the California Legislative Information page.
+The CCPA is part of a broader set of data privacy laws aimed at protecting consumer’s personal information.

 Does my business need to comply with the CCPA law?